Q&A with Matt Carson, MSCM '12

 Why did you choose Ross?

 I liked that the focus was on operations and supply chain.
 I also liked how integrated the program is with the Tauber Institute.
-The experience of taking what you what you learn in the classroom and applying it to a real-world business problem can't be beat.
+The experience of taking what you learn in the classroom and applying it to a real-world business problem can't be beat.
 Ross is unique in that regard.

 What did you do during your Tauber summer project?